How ProScore Works

 A plumber with 4.8 stars on Google might carry an F with the BBB and poor ratings on another platform.
 A roofer with no Google presence might have dozens of five-star reviews elsewhere.
 No single platform tells the whole story.
 Most do not even try.

 ProScore is Verified Contractor Intelligence for Ontario.
-We aggregate ratings from 15+ verified data sources, cross-reference government license databases (ESA, TSSA, HCRA, WSIB, Skilled Trades Ontario), check the Consumer Beware List, verify Tarion Warranty coverage, and apply AI-powered sentiment analysis across 18,000+ contractors.
+We aggregate 40,000+ verified reviews across 10+ data sources, cross-reference government license databases (ESA, TSSA, HCRA, WSIB, Skilled Trades Ontario), check the Consumer Beware List, and apply AI-powered sentiment analysis across 17,930+ contractors.
 The result is the ProScore: a single trust score from 0 to 100 that no single platform can replicate.

 Four Pillars of Evaluation